esther-poniatowski/PCBS-UBC_synapse/README.md

 This observation triggers the hypothesis that the synapse MF-UBC could play a role in the signal transformation, potentially by acting like a *filter*.
 **The goal of the project is to explore the influence of the synapse's morphological and physiological properties on the signal transformation.**

+### Usage
+---

+Please use the Jupyter notebook provided.
+The dependencies can be installed either via conda or virtualenv, thanks to the files environment.yml or requirements.txt.

 ### Progammation objectives
 ---